Muthukumar-Subramaniam/install-k8s-on-linux/README.md

 # Install k8s cluster on linux nodes with ansible-playbook
-ansible automated kubeadm based installation of latest version of kubernetes single control plane node and worker nodes on linux.
+ansible playbook for kubeadm based installation of latest version of kubernetes single control plane node and worker nodes on linux.
 Installs and configures single control plane node and worker nodes with latest stable k8s version available.

 Suitable Environment : Development & Testing